 I recently had the opportunity to speak to the mom’s group I’ve been attending for nearly five years.
 This was actually my third time speaking to them, but it was extra special to me as it will be my last.
-Our move is only eight weeks away now, and it is so bittersweet.
+Our house is finalized and the move is only eight weeks away now.
+It’s impressive how quickly we managed to get this new house considering it seems like only yesterday we had a credit card for someone with no credit!
+We built up our score quickly and got lucky with finding the right house straight away.
+We’re excited about the move but it is so bittersweet.
 This group of mothers has grown from about forty women when I started attending to almost two hundred mamas.
 I have learned so much in my journey as a new mother from these women, I’ve learned about true friendship. maternal sacrifice, and so much laughter.
 I’m going to miss this group and their boundless wisdom and encouragement so much.
 I was flattered they offered me the chance to speak about something I love and adore, parties!
 I was disappointed as this was the week, I was so nasty sick.
 I got out of the bed that Friday for the first time in about eight days.
 I got so weak and wobbly during my talk, I had to sit down.
 Overall, it went well and it was such a joy to feel like I was contributing something to a group of women who have been so helpful to me.
 Also, Thank you so much to Gift of Today Photography for the amazing photos!!!

 I opened with a disclaimer- your children love you.
 They are proud of you regardless of what kind of party you throw for them.
 My hope for this talk was that they would walk away with practical advice for any parties and events they might host in their lives.
 It doesn’t have to be expensive to be special.